arup-group/pam/README.md

 ### Activity Plans

-Tabular data with each row describing a unique trip from an origin (assumed home at start of day) to destination. trips are uniquelly identified by person ids and ordered by sequence number.
+Tabular data with each row describing a unique trip from an origin (assumed home at start of day) to destination. trips are uniquely identified by person ids and ordered by sequence number.
- Trips are labelled with purpose,
+ Trips are labelled with home, origin, and destination zones, purpose, mode, start time, end time and some form of weighting:

- This is based on the [LTDS](https://www.clocs.org.uk/wp-content/uploads/2014/05/london-travel-demand-survey-2011.pdf)

  #### Required fields:
 - `pid` - person ID
 - `hid` - household ID